What is salary?

 Acquire: Where do you get your salary data?

 We use artificial intelligence (AI) to identify and extract salaries from job postings.
 Extracted salaries are then added to our historical database, which contains salaries from the past few years.
 Learn more about how we find and process job postings.

 Of course, not every job posting includes a salary.
 To fill in these gaps, we rely on statistical modeling, which attempts to predict real-world values based on a set of assumptions and a limited number of sample values.
 In the case of salary, we use our model (which is based on actual job postings) to predict salaries for job postings that didn’t originally include them.
 These modeled salaries are attached to job postings and stored in our database.
 To account for varying labor market realities in different countries, we develop a separate model for each country we provide salary data for.
-For searches in the United States, we validate modeled salaries using salary data from the Bureau of Labor Statistics.
+We validate modeled salaries government data (for example, from the Bureau of Labor Statistics in the United States, or from StatsCan in Canada).

 Organize: How do you prepare your salary data for analysis?